 Dosage Tips

-When you’re just starting out, keep in mind that every cat is an individual, and their response to CBD will be unique.
+When you’re just starting out, keep in mind that every cat’s response to CBD will be unique.

 The amount they need will depend on factors like their weight, genetics, age, the issue you’re addressing, and their overall health.
 The CBD concentrations of products will vary too, so check the product label for dosage guidelines.